Simpsons sits at the forefront of a thriving Midlands restaurant scene and in its kitchen can be found two of the region’s most distinguished chefs.

 The approach clearly works: Simpsons has held onto its Michelin star since 2004 and perhaps more importantly, continues to enjoy a fervent reputation among locals – as well as being a destination for visiting foodies.

-Menus always feature supreme local produce handled with masterly care by Luke and Nathan.
+Menus always feature supreme local produce handled with masterly care by Luke and Leo.
 But what really sets this brigade apart is its ability to produce innovative flavour matches – think banana and foie gras or beef with snails and haggis.

 The restaurateur behind Simpsons is Andreas Antona, once described by The Sunday Times as ‘the godfather of modern Birmingham food'.
 Simpsons first incarnation – in Kenilworth, Warwickshire – was opened by Andreas in 1993 and quickly built up a reputation as one of the best restaurants in the region.
 Glynn Purnell and Andy Waters both worked at Simpsons during this period.